 When picking an expiration date, consider the way that the promotion is being disseminated.
 “Word-of-mouth marketing will take at least two months until you see an uptick,” Threat says.
 Printed fliers and social media will take less time.

 The cost of running a promotion is an expense that Threat says owners often overlook.
-The obvious costs of printed materials and ads are considered, but not the costs the restaurant will incur if the promotion is successful.
+Before you even get into the costs of printed materials and ads, think about the costs the restaurant will incur if the promotion is successful.

 Before starting his “$2, $3, $4” promotion he looked at the food and labor cost in addition to bar sales.
 “I knew the food cost would go up since the price was so low,” he remembers.
 “I thought, if I sell this much and this is the cost or if we lose money, what’s the threshold until I pull the plug?”